IT490-Tech-Team/IT490-Project/README.md

 ## Want to Contribute?

 Ready to contribute to BookQuest?
 Explore our [Development Environment guide](/docs/vm-environment.md) for a hassle-free setup.
-This guide helps you create a VM that combines all website parts (Frontend, Backend, DMZ) into one, so you can focus on contributing without worrying details such as the "website environment".
+This guide helps you set up a machine that combines all website parts (Frontend, Backend, DMZ) into one, so you can focus on contributing without worrying about details such as the "website environment".

 ## Want to replicate the project?